EnzoPasselegue1/EnzoPasselegue1/README.md

 <h2 align="center"> 😭😭 Info 😭😭 </h2>
-Some projects are not finished and there is no indication of this!!!!
-So it's normal that sometimes it doesn't work. 😭😭
+<p align="center">Some projects are not finished and there is no indication of this!!!!
+So it's normal that sometimes it doesn't work. 😭😭</p>